-- Skilled, but Naive: She has a splendid ear for music and can play in a crisp cantabile style.
+- Skilled, but Naïve: She has a splendid ear for music and can play in a crisp cantabile style.
 However, she hates reading scores, has little knowledge of musical theory and history, and has humble dreams for herself, refusing to play for competitions and wanting only to become a kindergarten teacher.

 - Team Pet: Is literally the "Mascot Girl" recruited into Stresemann's S-Orchestra.
 She then plays this literally in her mongoose costume for Rhapsody in Blue.

-- Technician Versus Performer: The Performer to Chiaki's Technician.
+- Technician vs. Performer: The Performer to Chiaki's Technician.
 Although sloppy when it comes to playing by the score, there is a unique quality to her performing style that has the potential to really capture her audience.

 - Trash of the Titans: Her apartment, even only days after Chiaki cleans it.